foobaz/retune/README.md

 ### Options

 `-e`
-Encoding bitrate in kbps
+Encoding bitrate in kbps.
+Defaults to 96 kbps.

 `-c`
 Cutoff bitrate in kbps.
-Albums with an overall bitrate below this value will copied to the output directory as-is, without re-encoding.
+Albums with an overall bitrate below this value will copied to the output directory without re-encoding.
+Defaults to 192 kbps.

 `-f`
 Output format.
 May be mp3, vorbis, aac, or opus.
 Defaults to aac.